 Address: 51 O’Conner St Chippendale

-Located on what was once the shoreline of Sydney Harbour, Cadman’s Cottage is the second-oldest surviving residential building in the city.
+Cadman’s Cottage, the second-oldest surviving residential building in the city, is located on what was once the shoreline of Sydney Harbour.
 Built in 1815 as the home of the government coxswain.

-They named the building after its first resident John Cadman, a convict transported for life for stealing a horse.
-He lived there until his retirement and, after several years, became a water police station.
+They named the building after its first resident, John Cadman, a convict transported for life for stealing a horse.
+He lived there until his retirement, and after several years, it became a water police station.
+Sadly, it’s no longer structurally sound so you can no longer enter.

 Take our self guided walking tour of The Rocks to learn more about Sydney’s oldest streets.